Ladies-Storm-Hackathons/Tutorials/CONTRIBUTING.md

 **Add Info to lsh-tutorials.json (This is for the website)**

-Inside the "tutorial" member, add the object in the array with the following format and change the value as appropriate:
+Inside the "tutorials" member, add the object in the array with the following format and change the value as appropriate:

 ```
 	,{